nervosnetwork/ckb-auth/docs/solana.md

 000001f0: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 ```

-Here the first two bytes 0x1601 = 278 in little endian represents that the length of the whole effective witness buffer.
+Here the first two bytes 0x1601 = 278 in little endian represent the length of the whole effective witness buffer.
 Then we have the real signature `33f29e94d650f5de73b84c835fa8db2c1f5a68549594a77829e845a747db96184fd80547c18e9e58374a7360b905cb8c51e00023de84595781b213bf283e3905`,
 followed by the real public key `4c0d9b63b23dc285a21f75b4a343e9b74ee2f4eb79f31a4b721d1f3d1f1a1c70` that is used to sign the message
 `02000104948d3046cc82355c0f60573ef84e5f1254d391af85a0f2d5f9387878dac6ac224c0d9b63b23dc285a21f75b4a343e9b74ee2f4eb79f31a4b721d1f3d1f1a1c70539b1bf5a7c053d0cf79ee1f3293d8cc29d3fd8794c262d97420580a0b9603ff00000000000000000000000000000000000000000000000000000000000000007e97cfe1ffbb973eceb70c3a11d94d6b2921718a5d9cce461c83e2a8d26666a301030201020c020000000000000000000000`.